-12. Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
+1.12.
+Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?

+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

+Score Explanation: As part of the first-year course Health Systems Science, lead poisoning disparities in Rhode Island are discussed.
+9 Superfund sites in Rhode Island and the Brown Superfund Research Program are also reviewed in a separate lecture.
+The lecture "Introduction to Planetary Health" also discusses the impacts of extreme heat in Rhode Island specifically impacting urban heat islands and individuals experiencing homelessness in Providence.
+A member from the Rhode Island Executive Office of Health and Human Services delivered a lecture entitled "State of Health in Rhode Island" also describes addressing climate change as a priority in improving health in RI.

+1.13.
+To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?

+- 3 Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education - 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum. - 1 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. - 0 This topic was not covered.

+Score Explanation: The required first-year course Health Systems Science included a lecture titled "Introduction to Indigenous Health" that discusses the important connections between indigenous populations, land, food sovereignty, and health outcomes.
+Planetary health solutions and conservation practices were briefly discussed in the context of the indigenous Chamoru population of Guam.
+Another lecture called "Introduction to Planetary Health" briefly mentions that addressing climate change will entail collaboration with many groups, including indigenous communities.

+1.14.
+Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

 3 This topic was explored in depth by the core curriculum.

 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score Explanation: As part of the first-year course Health Systems Science, lead poisoning disparities in Rhode Island are discussed via a dedicated lecture.
-9 Superfund sites in Rhode Island and the Brown Superfund Research Program are also mentioned in a separate lecture.

-13. To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?

-- Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education - Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum. - Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. - 0 This topic was not covered.

-Score Explanation: The required first-year course Health Systems Science included a lecture titled "Introduction to Indigenous Health" that discusses the important connections between indigenous populations, land, food sovereignty, and health outcomes.
-Planetary health solutions and conservation practices were not discussed.

-14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score Explanation: As part of the M1 core curriculum at Brown, the course Health Systems Science includes a lecture titled "Addressing Disparities: The Important Impact of Where a Child Lives" which thoroughly and specifically discusses the disproportionate impact of lead exposures in Rhode Island children.
-Lead exposure is more common in children living in poverty and/or in older housing.
-A separate lecture discusses the large number of Superfund sites in the state of Rhode Island and a trend of placement near poorer communities.
-Through a new small group assignment on Asthma, Mold, and Housing Code Protections this year, MS1 students researched and prepared legislative testimonies on protecting children and vulnerable populations from household environmental exposures.
+Score Explanation: Through a required small group assignment on Asthma, Mold, and Housing Code Protections this year, MS1 students researched and prepared mock legislative testimonies on protecting children and vulnerable populations from household environmental exposures.
 Through this assignment, students were able to learn about environmental justice disparities at the local and national level.
+Time was spent discussing this topic in Health Systems Science small groups.
 The lecture "Planetary Health" given during first-year discussed how climate justice equals social justice by showing how warmer temperatures will disproportionately affect those of low SES, especially people experiencing homelessness.
+"The Occupational Health and Climate Change" lecture describes how families in older, low-income housing are often exposed to lead dust from old paint and also how those of low SES are incentivized into hazardous work via higher pay.